Women in science: Social pressures to both conform to femininity and which punish femininity

 Beginning in the twentieth century to present day, more and more women are becoming acknowledged for their work in science.
 However, women often find themselves at odds with expectations held towards them in relation to their scientific studies.
 For example, in 1968 James Watson questioned scientist Rosalind Franklin's place in the industry.
-He claimed that "the best place for a feminist was in another person's lab", most often a male's research lab.
+He claimed that "the best place for a feminist was in another person's lab".
 Women were and still are often critiqued of their overall presentation.
 In Franklin's situation, she was seen as lacking femininity for she failed to wear lipstick or revealing clothing.

 Since on average most of a woman's colleagues in science are men who do not see her as a true social peer, she will also find herself left out of opportunities to discuss possible research opportunities outside of the laboratory.
 In Londa Schiebinger's book, Has Feminism Changed Science?, she mentions that men would have discussed their research outside of the lab, but this conversation is preceded by culturally "masculine" small-talk topics that, whether intentionally or not, excluded women influenced by their culture's feminine gender role from the conversation.
 Consequently, this act of excluding many women from the after-hours work discussions produced a more separate work environment between the men and the women in science; as women then would converse with other women in science about their current findings and theories.
 Ultimately, the women's work was devalued as a male scientist was not involved in the overall research and analysis.